 The City is undertaking a major initiative to refurbish and remodel buildings and facilities to become more energy efficient, sustainable, and resilient.
-A needs assessment is also underway to help plan for long term short needs.
+A needs assessment is also

 Public Building Recommendations:

 - Continue to support public WiFi and explore its expansion as public infrastructure. - Explore the feasibility of solar panels on public buildings. - Work with the Delray Beach CRA to assess the need for new parking facilities and plan for their location. - Upgrade City Hall and other public facilities for both emergency preparedness as well as for future resilience to sea level rise.